 Nobody's born a natural communicator.
-Like riding a bike or hitting a baseball, communication in marriage is a skill you can learn.
+Like riding a bike or hitting a baseball, marriage communication is a skill you can learn.
 And good communication is the key to improving your relationship.

-Now, Karl and Jen wonder if it’s even possible to have a healthy stable marriage.
+Now, Karl and Jen wonder if it’s even possible to have a healthy, stable, happy marriage.
 Is being a good communicator something you just have to be born with?
 Where does one look when your parents weren’t good models of communication in marriage?

 Power of Two Online is designed to help couples understand what psychologist have learned about how to communicate with your spouse, at a fraction of the cost of couples counseling.
 As a member, you’ll learn the nitty-gritty details that make loving marriages work.
 And, our personalized coaching staff can help answer your questions as you apply the skills you learn in your own relationship.